 The Teesta Park (Teesta Udyan) in the town beside the Karala river near the old district court premises is the best attraction of the town.
 The park is known for its quiet and tranquil surroundings.
 It has a beautiful artificially constructed lake where one can enjoy boating with the family and a deer park as well.
 There are enclosures with geese, peacocks, rabbits and guinea pigs and an aquarium

 For tourists on their way to the Dooars or further to Assam, Jalpaiguri provides the perfect day’s halt.
-And a visit to the Teesta Udyan adds another experience to travellers.
+And a visit to the Teesta Udyan adds another experience to travelers.

 Also Read –Jalpesh Temple, Jalpaiguri